TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

+1. Trigger Happy - When someone shoots, everyone else does too
 1. First come, first served! - Only the 1st person to search a body can see its role
 1. Make a Randomat! - Someone gets to make their own randomat!
 1. Huff this! - Crouching makes you fart